Skip to main content

 • Carbon Neutrality Pathway Assessment

-Somerville has set an ambitious goal to be carbon neutral by 2050.
 This report defines carbon neutrality and analyzes the technological transformations necessary to achieve this emissions reduction target, through the implementation of policies and programs.
 This report presents a possible pathway to reduce emissions but does not encompass all of the ways the city can reduce emissions and is not intended to be a prescription for how the city should reach its goal.
-The report is an exercise in understanding what it will take to become carbon neutral and will serve as a baseline resource for the strategies for Somerville that will be developed in the city’s Climate Change Plan.
+The report is an exercise in understanding what it will take to become carbon neutral and is a baseline resource for the strategies recommended in Climate Forward.

 • Climate Change Vulnerability Assessment

-The Climate Change Vulnerability Assessment analyzes how climate change is expected to impact Somerville in the coming decades.
+The Climate Change Vulnerability Assessment (CCVA) analyzes how climate change is expected to impact Somerville in the coming decades.
 The study looks at Somerville’s risks from sea level rise and storm surge, increasing temperatures, and precipitation-based flooding.
-In many ways climate change will intensify impacts that Somerville is already experiencing, such as precipitation-based flooding and heat waves.
-Climate change will also increase the risk of flooding along the Mystic River during severe storms.
 The study identifies key priorities of Somerville to focus on in order to reduce climate related risks.
-The City of Somerville is already taking action to reduce some of these threats, including making significant stormwater infrastructure improvements in Union Square and collaborating with the City of Boston’s plans to reduce flooding risk at the Schrafft Center—a primary flood pathway for Charlestown and Somerville.
-The information in the Climate Change Vulnerability Assessment will be used to develop strategies in Somerville Climate Forward, the City’s climate change plan and will help the City make future decisions that can reduce risks to climate impacts within Somerville and within the region.
+The information in the assessment is used to develop strategies in Climate Forward and will help the City make future decisions that can reduce risks to climate impacts within Somerville and within the region.

 • Community Choice Aggregation (CCA) Plan

-In an effort to both lower the cost of electricity bills as well as introduce green power options into our energy supply, the City of Somerville is proposing the creation of a citywide electricity bulk buying program known as community choice aggregation.
-Somerville’s proposed program will employ a procurement process designed to maximize savings and will provide a full set of consumer protections, including the right for any customer to opt out of the program at any time at no charge.
+In an effort to both lower the cost of electricity bills as well as introduce green power options into our energy supply, the City of Somerville created a citywide electricity bulk buying program known as Community Choice Electricity.
+The program maximizes savings and provides a full set of consumer protections, including the right for any customer to opt out of the program at any time at no charge.

 Sign Up for the SustainaVille Newsletter